The following is a transcript of our monthly podcast, The Pension Confident Podcast. Listen to Episode 1, or scroll on to read the conversation.

 CLARE: Yeah, so the strategy of those pensions is to invest in a really wide range of assets, and geographies.
 And what that will do is it will give you a more consistent performance over time.
 So, what it means is ultimately, most pensions will be invested in thousands of different companies all around the world.
 So, there’ll be companies of different sizes across different sectors and in different countries.
 So, if one region or country does badly in any given year, then that will balance out.
 As I said, that’s diversification.
 So, pensions can be something as well called multi asset.
 So that means they invest in a mix of stocks or companies, then also maybe bonds, listed property, gilts, commodities, or similar.

-The most popular plan we have at PensionBee is called Tailored and the way that the Tailored plan works is that it de-risks as you approach retirement and so it gives you the right mix of different types of investments for your age.
+The default plan we have at PensionBee is called Tailored and the way that the Tailored plan works is that it de-risks as you approach retirement and so it gives you the right mix of different types of investments for your age.
 So basically, if you’re 30 years away from retirement, you should be investing for growth, because you’ve got this really long-time horizon, to be able to take on more risk, because these are your kind of go for growth years.
 But as you start getting older, and you start getting close to retirement, you should be investing for stability, and you should be investing in the safer asset classes.
 So those are like bonds and gilts and they’re going to be less susceptible to market fluctuations in those years as you approach retirement.

 PETER: So essentially, what you’re describing there is that it’s kind of protecting your journey towards retirement?